 - 1. Display the Bus Voltage Calibration submenu (Page 3-6). - 2.
-With all gensets OFF, attach a calibrated voltmeter to TB1-A (L1) and TB1-B (L2) of the bus PT module (Figure 3-15).

-- 3. Start another genset and allow it to reach normal operating speed and voltage.
+With all gensets OFF, attach a calibrated voltmeter to TB1-A (L1) and TB1-B (L2) of the bus PT module (Figure 3-10). - 3.
+Start another genset and allow it to reach normal operating speed and voltage.
 Connect operating genset to the bus. - 4.
 Calibrate the voltage reading for Bus Volts L1 so that the reading on the display matches the reading on the calibrated meter. - 5.
 Shut the generator set OFF. - Repeat steps 2 through 5 for Bus Volts L2 and L3.
 (In step 2 attach meter to the AC output from L2 to L3 to calibrate L2; L3 to L1 to calibrate L3.) - 7.
-Exit menu to safe changes.
+Exit menu to Save changes.

-FIGURE 3-15.
+FIGURE 3-10.
 BUS PT MODULE

-CONTROL BOX WIRING
+ELECTRONICS BOX CONTROL WIRING

-The generator set control box assembly, which can be located on either side of the genset, contains connection points for remote control and monitor options.
+The generator set control box assembly (Figure 3-11), which is located on the rear or optionally on either side of the control housing, contains connection points for remote control and monitor options.